leonardslog/10x_multiome_analysis/README.md

 # [57] "LRIG1"   "ST18"    "PREX2"   "MMP16"   "KHDRBS3" "ENPP2"   "TRPS1"   "TF"
 # [65] "KAT2B"   "ARPP21"  "ATP1A2"  "TNR"     "CNKSR2"
 ```

+Of these, only two genes (SLC4A4, RFX4) closely associated with accessible chromatin regions were also identified as markers of differential expression between oligodendrocyte+OPCs and astrocytes+ependymal cell clusters.
+The incongruence between highly expressed genes revealed in the RNA assay and those found to be associated with peaks in the ATAC assay is to an extent expected since cell-specific gene expression might be mediated by cellular context and enhancers well outside its proximity.

 ## Celltype prediction with primate data (_Microcebus murinus_) and SingleR
 I downloaded RNA-seq data derived from brainstem and cortex tissue from the [Tabula murnius]("https://tabula-microcebus.sf.czbiohub.org/whereisthedata") and converted the .h5ad to a Seurat object.